arkhipov/temporal_tables/README.md

 If you encounter an error such as:

-    "Makefile", line 8: Need an operator
+    make: no target to make.

-You need to use GNU make, which may well be installed on your system as gmake:
+You need to use GNU make, which may well be installed on your system as `gmake`:

     $ gmake
     $ gmake install